jl88s/jl88s/README.md

   <!-- gif made by sofie nilsson @ https://dribbble.com/sofienilsson -->
   <img align="right" height="auto" width="37%" alt="GIF" src="https://media.giphy.com/media/ZdTy2TPz6l99o37E55/giphy.gif"/>

-  🔭 I’m currently working on fixing my personal website and a handful of tutorials before I start class again this fall.
+  🔭 I’m currently working on two courses at Mission College: JavaScript 1 & Web Design and Development 2.
+After taking both classes, I will be at the half way mark of obtaining their Web Developer Certificate.
+I'm excited to be in a structured setting again and can't wait to move forward.
+Blessed.
 <br />

   🌱 I’m currently learning **JavaScript**, **Sass**, **Gulp**, **Materialize**, **Bootstrap**, and hopefully **React** soon!
 <br />

-  🎮 I’m looking to collaborate on a creative and fun project so I can branch out of my interversion!
+  🎮 I’m looking to collaborate on a creative and fun project so I can branch out of my interversion and meet some great Developers!
 <br />

   🤔 I’m looking for help with ***JavaScript***!
 I want to master it... if that's even possible, heh.